OrangeTux/Geppetto/docs/usage.rst

 Request
 -------
-The following example shows how to enable GPIO 15.
+The following example shows how to enable GPIO 3, or SOC GPIO 22.
 When you run Geppetto in development mode the Authorization header redundant.
 Authentication has been disabled in development mode.